Fiserv/exchange/docs/getting-started/getting-started-transactions.md

 # Transactions in Exchange

-Exchange consumes transactions into the system daily, making these available in our reporting APIs where these flow into the [virtual accounts](../docs/getting-started/getting-started-reporting.md) if funding is being done through Exchange.
-These can be called on the set of `/transaction/...` endpoints that can be viewied on the [API Explorer](../api/?type=post&path-/transaction).
-The Field `date_added` indicates the date this was added into our system.
+Exchange processes transactions daily, making them available in our reporting APIs.
+These transactions flow into the [virtual accounts](../docs/getting-started/getting-started-reporting.md) if funding is conducted through Exchange.
+You can access them via the `/transaction/...` endpoints visible on the [API Explorer](../api/?type=post&path-/transaction).
+The field `date_added` indicates the date the transaction was added to our system.

 ## Requests

 A 'query' can be created by adjusting the database operator and values being searched for:
 ```
+{
     "location_id": {
         "operator": "EQ",
         "value": "202205290001"
     },
     "date_added": {
         "operator": "EQ",
         "value": "2022-05-16"
     }
+}
 ```
-This can be used with other operators and values that can be seen on the [API Explorer](../api/?type=post&path-/transaction)
+This can be extended with other operators and values viewable on the [API Explorer](../api/?type=post&path-/transaction).

 ## Transactions

 <!-- theme: info -->
 >**POST** `/transaction`

 Transactions include sales and refunds that are captured.

 ## Rejects

 <!-- theme: info -->
 >**POST** `/transaction/rejects`

-Rejected tranasctions are seperated into the rejects endpoint
+Rejected transactions are separated into the rejects endpoint.

 ## Chargeback Adjustments